smashdevcode/boise-code-camp-2017/migrating-to-typescript/demos.md

 * We're currently polluting the global context
 * Wrap our code into namespaces

+## Debugging

+### Source Maps

+TODO Show how to use inline sources
+TODO Show that you can set breakpoint in Chrome in your TS files

+TODO Should I cover how to use npm to install typings???
+Not sure that this is necessary to do when using VS Code

+TODO Remove this???

 ## Drawbacks of Adding a tsconfig.json File